photo of turmeric roots which is the plant part people are interested in as remedy for insomnia

 There’s reason to believe that turmeric can help fight sleep apnea, a common sleep disorder and major cause for poor sleep.

-Sleep apnea is a life-changing ailment that affects millions of people in the US and nearly a billion worldwide.
+Sleep apnea is a life-changing ailment that affects nearly a billion worldwide.

 If you get it, your breathing is interrupted throughout the night which leads to repeated awakenings out of deep sleep into a lighter sleep and horrible sleep quality.